5roop/task1/README.md

 ## `sk-learn` toolbox

 No new suprises were waiting for me when generalising to full label set.
-We see the metrics dip a bit, as we would expect.
+We see the metrics dip a bit compared to binary classification tests, as we would expect.

 |  language | accuracy  |  f1 |